sahildshah1/minimal-mistakes/_posts/2018-12-17-nbaplayers.md

 ### Selecting the number of clusters using model inertia and silhouette coefficients

-Since we have to specify the number of groups to cluster the data into before applying K-Means and we don't know the number of groups a priori, we use the model inertia (total within-cluster sum-of-squares) and silhouette coefficient to determine the number of clusters.
+Since we have to specify the number of groups to cluster the data into (K) before applying K-Means and we don't know K a priori, we use the model inertia (total within-cluster sum-of-squares) and silhouette coefficient to determine K.
-To learn more about determining the number of clusters in a data set, see [here.](https://en.wikipedia.org/wiki/Determining_the_number_of_clusters_in_a_data_set) Here's what the inertia and silhouette look like for K = 1 to K = 10 clusters.
+To learn more about determining the number of clusters (K) in a data set, see [here.](https://en.wikipedia.org/wiki/Determining_the_number_of_clusters_in_a_data_set)
+Here's what the inertia and silhouette look like for K = 1 to K = 10 clusters.
 Note that the silhouette isn't defined for K = 1 cluster.